oxidized-playground/hello-world/readme.md

 **Note:** You might encounter an issue here (see image).
 To solve this, look at the bottom of the page for instructions.
 ![No permission](/images/no_permission_to_run_docker.png "No permission")

-A new VSCode window will open and (when looking at the log) the devcontainer will create itself.
+A new VSCode window will open and (when looking at the log) the devcontainer will create itself and start up.
 This takes a few minutes depending on your internet speed, please have patience.

 ![Installing container](/images/installing_devcontainer.png "Installing container")